-Mandan is associated with four of the thirty-one men who have served as Governor of North Dakota; one started his career here (William Langer); one was born here (George Schafer); one died here (Joseph Devine) and one who moved here.
+Mandan is associated with four of the thirty-three men who have served as Governor of North Dakota; one started his career here (William Langer); one was born here (George Schafer); one died here (Joseph Devine) and one who moved here.

 On September 15, 1858, Frank Arlington Briggs was the third of four children and the only son born to Sarah D. (Devoll) & Thomas Rice Briggs in Hennepin County, Minnesota.
 Both parents were from Rhode Island.
 His father was a prosperous carpenter, to a point Frank grew up among the advantages of domestic servants.
 His sisters included Sarah, Emily and Kate.